the1994/career/_posts/2014-12-08-my-start-up.md

 October 15th, I got the intern position from Intel's Data Center Group, doing research on Media Big Data Cross-Video Analytics.

-October 25th, I got acquainted with the two founders of **纷印**, we decided to rock the printing market of Chinese University.
+October 25th, I got acquainted with the two founders of [纷印](https://fenyin.me), we decided to rock the printing market of Chinese University.

 November 15th, I developed the first version of our website, here are some captures: